310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Madara %}
 You’re asking for help from the wrong person, don’t you think?

-I’ve got a lot of things to do, so I’m gonna have to head off.
+I’ve got a looot of things to do, so I’m gonna have to head off.
 You should take a deep breath, calm down, and enjoy the festival with your comrades.

 Right, let’s go now, Anzu-san.
 You’re the one managing this event, so everyone needs your help!
 {% endbubble %}